Chassis Cluster Dual Fabric Links

 From operational mode, enter the show interfaces

-Example: Configuring Chassis Cluster Dual Fabric Links with Different Slots and Ports
+Example: Configure Chassis Cluster Dual Fabric Links with Different Slots and Ports

-This example shows how to configure the chassis cluster fabric with dual fabric links with different slots and ports.
-The fabric is the back-to-back data connection between the nodes in a cluster.
-Traffic on one node that needs to be processed on the other node or to exit through an interface on the other node passes over the fabric.
-Session state information also passes over the fabric.
+This example shows how to configure the chassis cluster fabric using dual fabric links with different slots and ports.
+The fabric is the back-to-back data connection between the cluster nodes.
+Traffic that must be processed on the peer node, or that must exit through an interface on the peer node, traverses the fabric.
+Session state information is also exchanged over the fabric.

 Requirements